 How Long Does a Rental Application Take?

 But during busy seasons or if the application is missing information, it can take a week or longer.
+Rarely, some tenants experience an over a month delay rental application due to slow responses or verification problems.
 The timeline depends on the rental application process and outside factors.

 For example, landlords check credit reports, verify jobs, and call previous landlords to reduce risk.
 If your credit score is high and your income is steady, approval often comes faster.